SubramanyamSahoo/Subramanyam-Sahoo.github.io/README.md

 ## Books I like
 - The Alignment Problem by Brian Christian
-- The beginning of Infinity by David Deutsch (To be continued...)
+- The Beginning of Infinity by David Deutsch (To be continued...)

 ## Miscellaneous
 - A short [video](https://drive.google.com/file/d/1IJpYHwOWfgv_u_KiYunhft7-MThMbEA5/view?usp=sharing) made by my friend while teaching them about Collaborative filtering.(Audio is in Hindi)